 To immerse yourself into the world of golf, however, consider touring the Pinheiros Altos Golf Course, thus grasping the intricacies of the game without losing the elements you need most in a trip.

-Tiger woods – greatest golfer of all time?
+Tiger Woods – greatest golfer of all time?

-Sam Snead ranks among the most celebrated golf players to have ever graced the sport.
+Sam Snead ranks among the most celebrated golf players ever graced the sport.
 Owing to his natural swing that amassed tons of victories in golf tournaments, the player earned a spot in the hearts of his fans and earned himself the nickname “Slamming Sam.”

-With 82 PGA tour wins, 3 U.S. Masters wins, 1 British Open win, and 3 US PGA tour wins, the only item that limits him from ranking as the best golf player of all time is the U.S. Open whose trophies eluded Snead’s grasp.
+With 82 PGA tour wins, 3 U.S. Masters wins, 1 British Open win, and 3 US PGA tour wins, the only item that limits him from ranking as the best golf player of all time is the U.S. Open, whose trophies eluded Snead’s grasp.

-Having won all the other four grand slam events, the golden bear finalized his score in 1966 when he bagged his first British Open victory.
+Having won all four grand slam events, the golden bear finalized his score in 1966 when he bagged his first British Open victory.
 Overall, the golden bear won seventy-three PGA tours, six masters, four U.S. Opens, three British Opens, and five USA PGA tours, a feat that few golfers managed to challenge.

 Having made a reputation at the Masters, Arnold redefined the tournament, thus shaping it up to what it is today.
-However, the king displayed his prowess in the 1960 U.S. Open tour with a historic final round of 65.
+However, the king displayed prowess in the 1960 U.S. Open tour with a historic final round of 65.

 Throughout his career, Ben Hogan bagged sixty-four PGA tour wins, two masters, four U.S. Open tours, one British Open, and two US PGA tour wins.